Is it a retinol burn or a retinoid reaction?

 Is the skin permanently damaged?

-The good news is, although your skin is irritated, and may not be looking too pretty, retinol burn usually resolves itself within a week or two.
+The good news is, although your skin is irritated, and may not look too pretty, a retinol burn usually resolves itself within a week or two.

 However, although your skin is not permanently damaged, as it’s in a vulnerable condition, it’s more susceptible to sun damage.